What is the MEXT (Monbukagakusho) Scholarship?

 Sign with your physical and not digital signature.

-As the MEXT scholarship is very generous and prestigious, it is no surprise that the selection process is rigorous and competitive.
-As the MEXT scholarship is very generous and prestigious, it is no surprise that the selection process is rigorous and competitive.
+As the MEXT scholarship is highly generous and prestigious, it is no surprise that the selection process is rigorous and competitive.
 Filling out the application form is the first step to create an application.
 The path can be rough, but the rewards of a MEXT scholarship will certainly make you not regret it.